Speak With a Member Services Representative

 How do you file an appeal?

-For standard appeal requests, you or your treating physician must make your request to us in writing.
+For standard appeal requests, you or your representative, or your treating physician must make your request to us in writing if services or medication have been provided.
 Your written reconsideration request should include:

 - Your name, address, and your member ID number.

 - The items or services for which you’re asking for a reconsideration and the dates of service.

 - Your signature.

 - You should also include any other information that may help your case.